STFC Advisory panel for public engagement: member vacancies

 Time commitment

-The panel meets twice a year, usually in May or June which is in-person for two days including an overnight stay at a location in the UK, and October which is online, usually within one day
+The panel meets twice a year, usually in May or June (in-person, two days including overnight stay at UK location) and October (online, usually within a single day).

 Remuneration